Akashic101/SweetyPi_complete/README.md

 * `poll <text>`
 * `schedule`
 * `quote`
+* `joke`

 And mod-only commands are:

 * `add <platform> <accountName> <link.to.website>`
 * `addSweety <link>`
 * `delSweety <link>`

+For `addSweety` and `delSweety` it is possible to add or delete multiple images at once by seperating them with a space, for example `addSweety link1 link2 link3`

 * `addStrike <username>`
 * `updateStrike <username> <1-3> <reason>`
 * `getStrike <username>`